caprixrwy2/caprixrwy2.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Who I am and what I'm about
 ---

-My name is Inigo Montoya.
-I have the following qualities:
+My name is Riley Yuen, class of 2023.
+A few facts about me, boring or not:

-- I rock a great mustache
+- I'm from New York City
-- I'm extremely loyal to my family
+- My dog has two teeth total

 What else do you need?